This information will help you safely handle chemotherapy and biotherapy at home.Back to top

-- If your caregiver is helping you, they will need to wear disposable gloves.
+- If your caregiver is helping you, they’ll need to wear disposable gloves.
 They should throw the gloves away after using them and wash their hands.

-- Don’t let pregnant or nursing women touch your medication.
+- Don’t let anyone that’s pregnant or nursing touch your medication.

-- Don’t crush, break, or open any pills or capsules unless your doctor tells you to.
+- Don’t crush, break, or open any pills or capsules unless your healthcare provider instructs you to.